mtov/engsoftmoderna/en/chapter2.md

 Although it seems contradictory, the team should respect this order as the final decision always lies with the customer representative.
-But then the dilemma might be "how can we post responses without having the questions?"
+But then the dilemma might be "how can we post responses without having questions?"
 To resolve this problem, placeholder questions that can't be edited by users can be used.
 In iteration 1, these questions will appear by default and users will be able to respond to them.